For Students: Summer Jobs and Grants

 General Maintenance/Work Crew positions

 Adventure/Outdoor leadership positions

 Next: Apply for the camp grant.
 After you have been hired to work at a Covenant camp, you are eligible to apply for the $750 tuition grant.
 To receive the award, you must work at a camp affiliated with the Evangelical Covenant Church and be a full time student at North Park University during both the current and next academic years.

 - For the current camp grant cycle, you must be a full-time student during both the 2014–2015 and 2015–2016 school years.

 - You must work at a Covenant camp during the summer of 2015.

 - If you are selected to receive the award and you fulfill all the requirements, the grant will be automatically applied to your tuition bill, half during the next Fall semester and half during the Spring semester.

-- Grant applications will be available in March 2015, after most camps have made their hiring decisions.
-Applicants must also attend a Camp Grant information session in April (details will be on the application form).
+- Grant applications are now available through the "Apply" button above, and and are due April 1, 2015.
+Applicants must also attend a Camp Grant information session in April (details on the application form).

 Finally: Work at camp for the summer and have a blast!
 We'll look forward to hearing your stories and seeing how your summer at camp has made an impact on you and your campers.